-Overcoming Deadly Sin will release on May 17, 2021.
-At that time, all the daily content will be available to you right away.
-We’ll evaluate each of the deadly sins in turn; if you want to learn how to better combat that particular sin in your life, you can move on to the opposing virtue and begin breaking your sinful habits.
+Overcoming Deadly Sin will evaluate each of the deadly sins in turn.
+If you want to learn how to better combat that particular sin in your life, you can move on to the opposing virtue and begin breaking your sinful habits.
 Or you can move on to the next deadly sin and come back to the virtues later.
 You can get what you need right away, so that you can fight the good fight without waiting around.

 We’ll also include in-depth examinations to help you diagnose the sins in your life.
 You might be surprised at the ways the deadly sins can lurk in your life.